Father of Sandy Hook victim: Foster children’s emotional intelligence

 - Give your children “face time,” quality attention.
 “Caring about them, showing them they have a role in the world, is really, really critical.”

-For more detailed suggestions, Richman recommends Goleman’s book, and also CASEL‘s (Collaborative for Academic, Social and Emotional Learning) list of skills constituting emotional intelligence, and tips for how to encourage it.
+For more detailed suggestions, Richman recommends Goleman’s book, and also CASEL‘s (Collaborative for Academic, Social and Emotional Learning) list of core competencies.
 CASEL is a national organization working to develop students’ social and emotional skills.

 “This is real neuroscience,” Richman said, about teaching children empathy and emotional maturity.
 “We know it changes the brain, and predicts health, wealth and happiness.”